-- Optional) 4 ounces pizza sauce or favorite dip
+- 4 ounces pizza sauce or favorite dip

-Thaw one roll of Phyllo, following thawing instructions on package.
-Preheat oven to 3751/4F.
+Thaw one roll of phyllo, following thawing instructions on package.
+Preheat oven to 375°F.

-Unroll and cover Phyllo sheets with plastic wrap, then a slightly damp towel to prevent drying out.
-Place one sheet of Phyllo on a cutting board and lightly coat with cooking spray.
-Repeat with three more sheets of Phyllo.
+Unroll and cover phyllo sheets with plastic wrap, then a slightly damp towel to prevent drying out.
+Place one sheet of phyllo on a cutting board and lightly coat with cooking spray.
+Repeat with three more sheets of phyllo.
 Do not spray the top sheet.
 Make three more stacks in the same manner.
-Cut each stack of Phyllo in half lengthwise to create two 4 1/2” x 14” pieces.
+Cut each stack of phyllo in half lengthwise to create two 4 1/2” x 14” pieces.
 Cut each stack into 3” to 4 1/2” squares.
 You should now have 24 squares.
 Place a meatball in the center of each square and top each with a slice of mozzarella.
 Insert a bamboo cocktail fork into each, pushing about halfway through each meatball.
 Moisten the perimeter of each square with a little water.
 Fold opposite corners up to meet at the stick.
 Bring second two corners up while folding the dough in (like wrapping the end of a gift).
 Twist points together and pinch into cocktail fork.
+Place upright (fork sticking up) on baking sheet.
 Lightly coat dough with cooking spray.
-Reroll unused Phyllo sheets and follow storing instructions on package.
+Re-roll unused phyllo sheets and follow storing instructions on package.
 Bake appetizers for 15 minutes or until golden brown.
 Serve warm with pizza sauce or favorite dip.